 Teuton Resources (“TUO”) is the original owner of Treaty Creek.
 It now holds a 20% carried interest in the property, meaning it does not have to pay for exploration costs until such time as a production decision is made.
 It also holds a royalty interest of 0.98% in the core portion of the property and a 0.49% royalty interest in the peripheral claims, neither of which are subject to a buy back.

-January 10, 2018: Teuton Resources Corp. (“Teuton” or “the Company”) (“TUO”-TSX-V) (“TUC”-Frankfurt) is pleased to report another excellent intersection of gold mineralization on the Treaty Creek property, situated north of the KSM property of Seabridge Gold in the Golden Triangle region of northwestern British Columbia.
-Teuton holds a 20% carried...
+March 13, 2018: Teuton Resources Corp. (“Teuton” or “the Company”) (“TUO”-TSX-V) (“TUC”-Frankfurt) is pleased to report that JV partner Tudor Gold has identified several targets for exploration in 2018 on the Treaty Creek property, situated northeast of the KSM property of Seabridge Gold in the Golden Triangle region of northwestern...

 January 24, 2018: Teuton Resources Corp. (“Teuton” or “the Company”) (“TUO”-TSX-V) (“TUC”-Frankfurt) is pleased to report an additional 3 holes from a 27-hole, 2017 drill program on the Copper Belle zone within the Treaty Creek property, situated north of the KSM property of Seabridge Gold in the Golden Triangle region...